Connecticut Offering $1,000 To First 10,000 Unemployed People To Find A Job

 “I think what we should be doing is first looking at our unemployment fund and reducing those benefits back to normal, pre-pandemic levels,” said House Republican leader Vincent Candelora.

-But on the eve of a major reopening for businesses across Connecticut Wednesday, employers say any incentive to bring back workers is better than none.
+But as businesses reopen across Connecticut, employers say any incentive to bring back workers is better than none.

-Applicants for the payments open on May 24 on the Connecticut department of revenue services’ website.
-The program will be funded by federal COVID relief money.MORE NEWS: Bronx District Attorney Says 3 NYPD Officers Did Not Use Excessive Force In 16-Year-Old's Arrest
+Applicants for the payments are now open on the Connecticut department of revenue services’ website.
+The program will be funded by federal COVID relief money.MORE NEWS: 24-Year-Old Woman Falls To Her Death At East Village Rooftop Party

 Christina Fan contributed to this report.